 - The type of trust you need.
-If you plan to fund the trust with the beneficiary's own money—money from an insurance or divorce settlement, for example—then you need to hire a lawyer because the rules for these "first-party" special needs trusts are complicated enough to warrant getting a lawyer’s help.
-However, if you want to make a "third-party" trust using money or property from someone other than the beneficiary – like an inheritance or gift from a family member – then making your own trust is an option.
+If you plan to fund the trust with the beneficiary's own money—money from an insurance or divorce settlement, for example—then you need to hire a lawyer because the rules for these "first-party" special needs trusts are complicated.
+However, if you want to make a "third-party" trust using money or property from someone other than the beneficiary, then making your own trust might be an option.
+(Very often, a parent or grandparent funds a third-party special needs trust with what would otherwise be the beneficiary's inheritance.)
 Learn more about First-Party vs. Third-Party Trusts.

 - How much money or property will go into the trust.
 If you don't have much money to put into the trust, it may not be worthwhile to hire a lawyer.
-For example, it could make sense to make a special needs trust for a gift of $5,000 -- after all, that amount of money could provide the beneficiary with $100 worth of services every month for over four years.
-However, paying a lawyer $1,500 of that $5,000 to get a special needs trust would significantly diminish the benefit, so making a trust yourself may be a good option.
+For example, it could make sense to make a special needs trust for a gift of $5,000—after all, that amount of money could provide the beneficiary with $100 worth of services every month for over four years.
+However, paying a lawyer $1,500 of that $5,000 to get a special needs trust would significantly diminish the benefit, so making a trust yourself might be a good choice.
 On the other hand, hiring a lawyer to make an individualized special needs trust for a gift of $50,000 would probably be money well spent.

 - The feasibility of hiring a lawyer.
 If you can afford to hire a lawyer to write a trust designed to address the beneficiary's unique needs, you should.
-However, if you cannot afford to hire a lawyer—so that your choices are either make a trust yourself or don't have a trust -- your own untailored "bare-bones" trust is probably better than not having one at all.
+However, if you can't afford to hire a lawyer—so that your choices are either make a trust yourself or don't have a trust—your own untailored "bare-bones" trust is probably better than not having one at all.

 - Your willingness to do some work.
 If you're going to make your own trust, you must be willing to do the leg work.
 That means spending the time and mental energy to do it right—making sure you're well informed and getting all of the details right.
-This kind of task is not for everybody – some folks are naturally inclined to let a lawyer take over.
-But if you meet the other criteria, and you're willing to put in the work, making your own trust can work for you and your family.
+This kind of task is not for everybody.
+But if you meet the other criteria, and you're willing to spend the time and effort, making your own trust can work for you and your family.